 Bonuses.
 Our practice has been to, on infrequent occasions, award cash bonuses to senior management related to exemplary performance.
-Our compensation committee may determine bonus criteria and may recommend to our board of directors for approval of discretionary bonuses to members of our senior management team.
+Our compensation committee may determine bonus criteria and may recommend discretionary bonuses for our president and chief executive officer to our board of directors for approval.
 Our president and chief executive officer may determine bonus criteria and issue discretionary bonuses to other members of senior management.